 The Power of Consent Education

 Unfortunately, learning all the ins and outs of consent often happens later than it should.
-As of now, only 24 states in the U.S. require sex education to be taught in schools, and of those, only eight mandate some mention of consent and sexual assault.
+As of now, only 24 states and the District of Columbia in the U.S. require sex education to be taught in schools, and of those, only 9 mandate some mention of consent and sexual assault.
 With numbers like that, it’s no wonder that I, and I’m sure many others, didn’t truly understand consent until much later in life.
 Not only its role, or lack thereof, in determining what is or isn’t assault, but also its more subtle ability to give us the freedom to explore our darkest desires with the knowledge that we’ve given ourselves and our partners permission to do so.

 In the era of #metoo, it’s incumbent upon those of us who understand consent to speak out against the ones who don’t and foster better education, not only to prevent unwanted sexual violence, but to distinguish it from the kind of kinky sex people like us enjoy.